This idea came from a doodle pattern I used to draw all over my notebooks when I was in high school.

 Hello Ornament Lovers,

 As you may know I live in Japan.
+2 days ago we had an extremely strong Earthquake off the north eastern coast of the country which created a huge tsunami.
 Luckily my family, friends and I are safe.
 Not so for thousands who lost everything.
 Please donate to Red Cross and help those in need.

 Life is going to be difficult for the next several weeks.
 Scheduled blackouts are going to make it hard to post.
 I have a design almost ready and hopefully I will be able to get it posted later this week.
 In the mean time please send your prayers and positive energy this way.
 There are lots of good people here that need it.